History of tuberculosis: Treatments

 As the century progressed, some surgical interventions, including the pneumothorax or plombage technique—collapsing an infected lung to "rest" it and allow the lesions to heal—were used to treat tuberculosis.
 Pneumothorax was not a new technique by any means.
 In 1696, Giorgio Baglivi reported a general improvement in tuberculosis patients after they received sword wounds to the chest.
 F.H.
 Ramadge induced the first successful therapeutic pneumothorax in 1834, and reported subsequently the patient was cured.
 It was in the 20th century, however, that scientists sought to rigorously investigate the effectiveness of such procedures.
 Carlo Forlanini experimented with his artificial pneumothorax technique from 1882 to 1888 and this started to be followed only years later.
 In 1939, the British Journal of Tuberculosis published a study by Oli Hjaltested and Kjeld Törning on 191 patients undergoing the procedure between 1925 and 1931; in 1951, Roger Mitchell published several articles on the therapeutic outcomes of 557 patients treated between 1930 and 1939 at Trudeau Sanatorium in Saranac Lake.
 The search for a medicinal cure, however, continued in earnest.

 During the Nazi occupation of Poland, SS-Obergruppenführer Wilhelm Koppe organized the execution of more than 30,000 Polish patients with tuberculosis – little knowing or caring that a cure was nearly at hand.
-In Canada, doctors continued to surgically remove TB in the indigenous patients during the 1950s and 60s, even though the procedure was no longer performed on non-Indigenous patients.

 In 1944 Albert Schatz, Elizabeth Bugie, and Selman Waksman isolated streptomycin produced by a bacterial strain Streptomyces griseus.
 Streptomycin was the first effective antibiotic against M. tuberculosis.
 This discovery is generally considered the beginning of the modern era of tuberculosis.
 Para-aminosalicylic acid, discovered in 1946, was used in combination with Streptomycin to reduce the emergence of drug resistant variants, which greatly improved patient outcomes.
 The true revolution began some years later, in 1952, with the development of isoniazid, the first oral mycobactericidal drug.
 The advent of rifampin in the 1970s hastened recovery times, and significantly reduced the number of tuberculosis cases until the 1980s.